The Last Supper by Leonardo da Vinci | Oil Painting Reproduction

 What is the meaning of The Last Supper painting?

-The group on the right-hand side of the artwork is Matthew, Jude Thaddeus, and Simon the Canaanite.
+The individuals on the right-hand side of this famous painting are Matthew, Jude Thaddeus, and Simon the Zealot.
 Matthew and Jude turn towards Simon, seeking his explanation for Jesus’s strange and frightening prediction.

 Of course, in the center of the composition is Jesus Christ himself.
 His palms are open in holy supplication, and his face is a picture of resigned serenity.

 Moving towards the left of the composition, the next group comprises Judas Iscariot, John, and Peter.
-Judas (the disciple set to commit the ultimate betrayal) is nearest to the viewer.
-His head is the lowest of everyone in the painting, and he clutches a small bag referencing the thirty pieces of silver rewarding his perfidy.
+Judas, the disciple set to commit the ultimate betrayal, is nearest to the viewer.
+His head is the lowest of everyone in the painting, and he clutches a small bag, referencing the thirty pieces of silver that rewarded his perfidy.

 Judas is in the shadows and darkness, in stark contrast to the luminosity of the other figures.
 Contrasting with the other apostles, Peter appears angry (foreshadowing his violent actions in Gethsemane).
 He also touches the “beloved disciple” John on the shoulder, prompting John to ask Jesus about the identity of the disciple set to betray him.

-Finally, the group at the far left is Bartholomew, Andrew, and James (son of Alphaeus).
-All three react with extreme distress.
+Finally, the group at the far left is Bartholomew, Andrew, and James, son of Alphaeus.
+All three individuals react with extreme distress.

 Why is Da Vinci’s painting so famous?

-The Last Supper is renowned among Leonardo da Vinci's famous paintings.
-Da Vinci’s complete proficiency in space and perspective and the presentation of motion and emotion have secured the work’s place in the canon of Western art.
+The Last Supper is one of Leonardo da Vinci's famous paintings.
+Da Vinci’s complete proficiency in space and perspective and the presentation of motion and emotion have secured the work’s place in the canon of famous Renaissance art.

 Indeed, Jesus’s right cheek is at the exact vanishing point of multiple perspective lines.
 All the angles and lighting draw the viewer’s attention back to Jesus Christ time and time again.
 Christ’s downward gaze directs the viewer’s sight along his left arm and towards the bread set to identify Judas.

-The painting also marks the shift from the Early to the High Renaissance within Italian art.
-Leonardo’s artwork prioritized the intensity of color and the juxtaposition of light and shade (known as chiaroscuro).
-This technique is particularly evident in The Last Supper, with dark recesses contrasting with the white walls of the foreground and the disciple’s vibrant jewel-toned robes.
+Da Vinci's painting also marks the shift from the Early to the High Renaissance within Italian art.
+Da Vinci's art prioritizes the intensity of color and the juxtaposition of light and shade (known as chiaroscuro).
+This technique is particularly evident in The Last Supper, where dark recesses contrast with the white walls of the foreground and the disciples’ vibrant, jewel-toned robes.

 The painting broadly references traditional Last Supper depictions in its composition.
-For example, all the disciples sit on one side of the table to see their faces.
+For example, all the disciples sit on one side of the table.

-Da Vinci places Judas amid his fellow disciples, unlike most famous religious paintings.
-Judas would have been the only character sitting alone on the opposite side of the table.
-Da Vinci’s compositional change allowed the artist to show Judas reaching out for bread simultaneously with Jesus.
+Da Vinci places Judas amid his fellow disciples.
+Unlike most famous religious art, Judas would have been the only character sitting alone on the opposite side of the table.
+Da Vinci’s compositional change allows Judas to reach out for bread simultaneously with Jesus.

-As well as the astounding artistic skill on display, The Last Supper is also famous for the many controversies and conspiracy theories surrounding the work.
+In addition to the astounding artistic skill on display, The Last Supper is also renowned for the numerous controversies and conspiracy theories surrounding the artwork.

 What is the hidden message in Da Vinci's most famous painting?

-Art Historians generally agree this figure is the Apostle John, however.
+Art Historians generally agree that this figure is the Apostle John, however.
 He appears feminine due to Leonardo’s characteristic style and use of soft sfumato.
-Other Da Vinci works, such as Saint John the Baptist (for instance), have similarly feminine features.
+Other famous Da Vinci paintings, such as Saint John the Baptist have similarly feminine features.

-While unproven theories surrounding hidden messages continue to this day, what’s certain is Leonardo’s artwork continues to captivate and fascinate audiences in equal measure.
+While unproven theories surrounding hidden messages continue to this day, what is certain is that Leonardo da Vinci's famous painting continues to captivate and fascinate audiences in equal measure.

 Why is The Last Supper in a ruined condition?

-Sadly, however, these artistic materials meant the mural disintegrated quickly.
-As a result, very little of Leonardo’s original work remains combined with environmental factors and intentional damage.
-Even with many dedicated restoration attempts, this iconic Da Vinci painting is now in disrepair.
+Sadly, however, these artistic materials, combined with environmental factors and intentional damage, meant the mural disintegrated quickly.
+As a result, very little of Leonardo’s original work remains.
+Despite numerous dedicated restoration attempts, this iconic Da Vinci painting is now in disrepair.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.